South Africa: Zenay Jordaan

 When Zenay Jordaan retired from playing after the Women’s Rugby World Cup in New Zealand, in 2022, she was her country’s most-capped player, had represented her country in six global tournaments and been named Springbok Player of the Year in 2013.

-There was little more for Jordaan to achieve as a player, but she has plenty to learn and accomplish in her new role as assistant coach of Eastern Province Queens.
-Her participation in the Gallagher High Performance Academy will be an important part of that process.
+There was little more for Jordaan to achieve as a player, but she had plenty to learn and accomplish in her new role as assistant coach of Eastern Province Queens.
+She sees her participation in the Gallagher High Performance Academy as an important part of that process.

 Jordaan’s passion for rugby came from her father, Wilfred, who would wake her early at their home on the Eastern Cape to watch matches on television.

-Jordaan trained to become a firefighter but she gave up that career when South Africa offered her one of the country’s first women’s professional contracts.
-It is a decision that she has never regretted.
+She trained to become a firefighter but gave up that career when South Africa offered her one of the country’s first women’s professional contracts.
+It was a decision she’s never regretted.

-“I realised when I started coaching for the first time how much I truly enjoyed sharing my knowledge and learning from other coaches,” she said.
+“I realised when I started coaching for the first time how much I truly enjoyed sharing my knowledge and learning from other coaches,” said Jordaan.

 “I enjoy being part of something so special, that I have played my entire life, and being granted the opportunity to help other players become better.
 I enjoy giving back.”